-• Construction Timeline.
+- Construction Timeline.
 Applicants seeking a waiver of the requirement that awarded projects be completed within 24 months must specifically identify an alternative proposed completion timeline for the project, which should be as short as is feasible, and in no event concluding later than December 31, 2026.
-The applicant must identify the circumstances not under the control of the applicant that would make the proposed project infeasible to complete within 24 months.

-• Matching Funds.
-Applicants seeking a waiver of the minimum matching funds requirement must specifically identify and justify the reasons why it is infeasible for the applicant to provide the match in full or in part.
-The applicant must document any efforts made to obtain matching fund commitments for the project from capital funding sources.
+The Applicant must identify the circumstances not under the control of the Applicant that would make the proposed project infeasible to complete within 24 months. - Matching Funds.
+Applicants seeking a waiver of the minimum matching funds requirement or to allow funds not provided by the Applicant to serve as match must specifically identify and justify the reasons why it is infeasible for the Applicant to provide the match in full or in part.
+The Applicant must document any efforts made to obtain matching fund commitments for the project from capital funding sources.